2026 Volvo XC60 Vs. Hyundai Santa Fe

 Volvo XC60 vs. Hyundai Santa Fe Specs

-First is a look at the Volvo XC60 engine and powertrain compared to the Hyundai Santa Fe.
-The two keep their values pretty close.
+First is a look at the Volvo XC60 engine performance compared to the Hyundai Santa Fe.
+The two keep their values pretty competitive.

-The Volvo XC60 specs begin with the B5 AWD powertrain, which consists of a turbocharged 2.0-liter four-cylinder engine.
+The 2026 Volvo XC60 specs begin with the B5 engine, a turbocharged 2.0-liter four-cylinder.
 Slip into the front seat to harness 247 horsepower and 266 pound-feet of torque.
 You'll be able to tow up to 3,500 pounds when properly equipped and accelerate from zero to 60 mph in just 6.5 seconds.

 Meanwhile, the Hyundai Santa Fe engine is a turbocharged 2.5-liter four-cylinder that gets a little more capability than the Volvo model – 277 horsepower and 311 pound-feet of torque.
 This model receives a similar zippy acceleration time, going from zero to 60 mph in 6.3 seconds, according to Car and Driver.1

 At first glance, it looks like the Santa Fe specs bring home the gold.
-However, if you're looking for that Swedish Volvo Cars engineering in a vehicle that beats out the Hyundai Santa Fe, you're in luck.
-The Volvo XC60 is available as a plug-in hybrid called the Volvo XC60 PHEV that can travel 35 miles2 on electric-only power, outputs 455 horsepower, and hurtles from zero to 60 mph in just 4.5 seconds.
+However, the Volvo XC60 is also available as a plug-in hybrid.
+It can travel up to 35 miles2 on electric power only, outputs 455 horsepower, and hurtles from zero to 60 mph in just 4.5 seconds.
+There is no plug-in hybrid variant of the Hyundai Santa Fe for the 2026 model year, only a hybrid that is significantly less powerful.

-A Few More Highlights in the Volvo XC60 SUV vs. Hyundai Santa Fe Specs Battle: We've talked a lot about how both vehicles perform, but we'd hate to skip over a few other essentials.
-Here's some top info to keep in mind as you make your final call between these two carefully curated models:
+We've already talked about how both vehicles perform, but we'd hate to skip over a few other essentials.
+Here are additional details to keep in mind as you make your final call between these two carefully curated models:

-• The Volvo XC60 comes standard with all-wheel drive; the Santa Fe has standard front-wheel drive.
+- The Volvo XC60 comes standard with all-wheel drive; the Santa Fe has standard front-wheel drive and all-wheel drive optional in most trims.

-Volvo XC60 vs. Hyundai Santa Fe Trims & Top Interior Perks
+Volvo XC60 vs. Hyundai Santa Fe Trim Levels & Interior Perks

-Some notable differences are that the Volvo XC60 comes in a three-trim lineup with a standard panoramic roof, an available crystal gear selector by Orrefors®, and an available tailored dashboard.
-The Hyundai Santa Fe includes none of these features.
+Some notable differences are that the Volvo XC60 comes in a three-trim lineup with standard amenities like a panoramic roof, a crystal gear selector knob by Orrefors®, wireless device charging, and dual-zone climate control.
+The Hyundai Santa Fe fails to offer a similar crystal gear selector knob, and the other features are only found in higher trims.

 Volvo XC60 vs. Hyundai Santa Fe Dimensions

-The most significant difference between the new Volvo XC60 and Hyundai Santa Fe is in size.
-The Hyundai Santa Fe seating capacity allows for eight maximum passengers (thanks to its three rows), while the two-row Volvo XC60 seating capacity is five.
+The most significant difference between the new Volvo XC60 and the Hyundai Santa Fe is size.
+The Hyundai Santa Fe seating capacity accommodates six or seven across three rows, while the two-row Volvo XC60 seating capacity is five.
 Let's review the dimensions of each to help you decide which SUV better suits your family.

 We'll start with a look at the exterior Volvo XC60 dimensions:

-We wouldn't say that either model has unappealing dimensions, but the Volvo XC60 is a bit easier to maneuver when heading into the city.
+We wouldn't say that either model has unappealing dimensions, but the Volvo XC60 is arguably easier to maneuver in the city or in a crowded parking lot.
 Our experts would be happy to conduct a test drive and help you decide if the Volvo XC60 is versatile enough to tackle the next family adventure comfortably – we're convinced it likely will be.

-Plus, we'll explain our available cost-effective new Volvo specials while you're here.
-They're an excellent way to get attractive monthly costs on your lease or loan.
+Plus, we can discuss our available new Volvo specials while you're here.
+They're an excellent way to get an attractive monthly cost on your lease or loan.

 Hyundai Santa Fe vs. Volvo XC60 Cargo Space

-This one is an easy win for both vehicles, although we'd expect more from the Hyundai Santa Fe being a three-row model.
-The Volvo XC60 interior offers a maximum of 63.3 cubic feet of cargo volume with the rear seat folded – plenty of room to transport the latest IKEA haul or new adventuring gear from REI.
-The Hyundai Santa Fe cargo space maximum allotment is only 79.6 cubic feet, despite being a three-row model.
+This one is an easy win for both vehicles, although we'd expect more from the Hyundai Santa Fe, being a three-row model.
+The Volvo XC60 interior offers a maximum of 63.3 cubic feet of cargo volume with the rear seat folded – plenty of room to transport the latest haul or new adventuring gear.
+The Hyundai Santa Fe cargo space maximum is only 79.6 cubic feet.

-Although that value is nothing to scoff at, it's not quite what the three-row Volvo XC90 offers, with up to 85.7 cubic feet of maximum cargo space.
+Although that value is impressive, it's not quite what the three-row Volvo XC90 offers, which is up to 85.7 cubic feet of storage volume.

 Volvo XC60 vs. Hyundai Santa Fe Colors